Dog and Cat Law (Ontario)

 For present purpose, and because of its population significance, I refer throughout the balance of this section to the City of Toronto's Animals by-law [c.349].
 This by-law includes the following provisions:

-The Medical Officer of Health may take possession of and impound any cat found at large where:
+The Executive Director may seize and impound any cat found at large where:

-A. In the opinion of the Medical Officer of Health and the owner of the property, the cat is deemed to be causing damage or creating a nuisance; or
+A. In the opinion of the Executive Director, the cat is causing damage or is creating a nuisance; or

-B. In the opinion of the Medical Officer of Health, the cat is in distress, injured and/or unidentifiable.
+B. In the opinion of the Executive Director, the cat is in distress, injured or ill.

 Local by-laws may often be accessed online, and may always be obtained through your local municipal clerk.
-By-law provisions respecting animals are not always consolidated in one by-law, so checking with the clerk for all applicable by-laws is prudent.
+By-law provisions respecting animals are not always consolidated in one by-law (Toronto is the exception), so checking with the clerk for all applicable by-laws is prudent.

 Such cats, if they have been impounded 'pursuant to a by-law', fall into the ARA pound procedures (following).